Dixiana Farm: Jacob S. Coxey

 Jacob Sechler Coxey, better known as "General Coxey," was an ambitious businessman and labor leader.
 He was famous for his "Industrial Army" of unemployed workers, famously regarded as "Coxey's Army", who marched on Washington D.C. during the Economic Depression of the 1890s.
 General Coxey established the Coxey Silica Sand Company that operated as a sand quarry.
 When his business, among others, began to falter under depressing economic conditions, he went to work on behalf of the ordinary labor worker who Coxey felt needed representation in Washington.
 Although his many attempts to achieve public office fell short, including a run for the presidency of the United States in 1932, on behalf of the United States Farmer Labor Party, Coxey continued his crusade on behalf of the working class.
 Along with his passion for politics, Coxey was also well regarded for being a prosperous horse breeder.
 It is not certain the exact dates Coxey owned Dixiana; however, it is known to have been a period of less than two years.

 Thomas J. Carson

 Sometime between 1889 and 1890, Dixiana passed from the hands of Coxey to Major Thomas J. Carson.
-Carson, also a well-respected thoroughbred breeder, produced such champions as the great sprinters Roseben and Highball.
+Carson, also a respected thoroughbred breeder, produced such champions as the great sprinters Roseben and Highball.
 Roseben, bred at Dixiana and affectionately known as "The Big Train," stood nearly 18 hands tall.
 Although not able to capture a win until his three-year-old season, he soon went on to become a sprinting sensation capturing wins under such enormous weights as 147 lb.
 Making 111 lifetime starts, Roseben crossed the wire first in nearly half of those starts making his most notable wins in the Toboggan, Fall and Carter Handicaps.